Violet-Evergarden704/python/README.md

 # python
-This is for python self-studying during vocation, focusing on CS 61A.
+This is for python self-studying during vocation, focusing on CS61A.

 ## Contents
 * My notes